 Each child who is trained and reaches the required standard on the day of the test, receives a certificate and badge in recognition of their achievement.

-You can find more information on cycling safety for children on the Kidzone and Teenzone websites.
+You can find more information on cycling safety on the following page:

 Some basic equipment is advisable to make cycling safe and enjoyable, including:

 - a safety helmet